Project period: 2018–2021

 - Provide an overview about wounds considered atypical, and present the diagnostic criteria, comorbidities and diagnostic tools for these wounds.

-- Present the available best documented treatment options.
-High-quality evidence is sparse, but retrospective and observational studies have been published and some randomized prospective studies for pyoderma gangrenosum and vasculitis are available.
+- Present the available treatment options that are best documented.
+High-quality evidence is sparse, but some retrospective and observational studies as well as randomized prospective studies for pyoderma gangrenosum and vasculitis are available.

-- Present the various treatment options for these wounds, such as immunosuppression, other modern wound healing therapies including Negative Pressure Wound Therapy (NPWT), and other advanced therapies which are increasingly playing an important role in the management of atypical wounds.
+- Present other relevant modern wound healing therapies that are increasingly playing an important role in the management of atypical wounds.